vzlupe/senior_project/README.md

 # Senior Project
+Welcome, this is the GitHub repository for Victor Zuniga's senior CS project.
+The aim of this project is to create a network of Raspberry Pis operating as IoT hubs, connecting them in a blockchain network using Hyperledger Fabric, and implementing logic to allow for fault tolerance amongst the hubs.

 ## Setup
 These are the steps to create the base system on each RPi.
 I have had a number of issues pop up while installing everything.